service-portal/x-archive/README.md

 ### $sp API
-Service Portal probides a set of convenience methods found on the global `$sp` object, which is available in any widget server script.
+Service Portal provides a set of convenience methods found on the global `$sp` object, which is available in any widget server script.

 <table width="100%">
 	<tr>